- College of Arts & Sciences

 The summer programs provide students with six credit hours in just five weeks.
 While some programs are specific to major requirements, others provide core credit in the areas of literature, art, history, theology, and philosophy, which apply to all UP students.
 Program fees include housing, tuition, insurance, and excursions.

-Chile Summer - Students will experience South American culture through the summer program in Santiago, while earning six credit hours.
-For 2014, the program will be directed by Dr. Anissa Rogers.
+Beijing Summer - Students will experience Chinese culture through the summer program in Beijing, while earning six credit hours.
+For 2015, the program will be directed by Dr. John Orr.

 Costa Rica Summer - Students will have the opportunity to enhance Spanish skills in the classroom and with a home stay family.
 Students will also learn about the cultures of Costa Rica and other Central American countries through readings and discussions in class, and program excursions that will explore the country of Costa Rica.
 Excursions include a 3-day/2-night trip to Monteverde, as well as, day excursions to Isla Tortuga, Los Santos, Cartago, Limon and the Tirimbina Rainforest Center.
 All program activities will be done in Spanish.